 I called up the only friend I had on the island, Jesse and let him know I was back.
 That phone call meant an impromptu, immediate hike thru lava caves on private property.
 Only I didn't know that lava tubes were involved.
 All I heard was want to go for a hike up Kaloko Rd.?
 My response was of course, yes!
-And as its Hawaii, sunny and warm, I emptied my backpack of a sweatshirt and headlamp.
+And as its Hawaii, sunny and warm, I emptied my backpack ridding it of a sweatshirt and headlamp.
 2 things I really could have used.

 Do you see me, way back there with my hands up in a blue tank top!?

 So I arrived at Jesse's and we drove up the hill to his friends property.
 This friend has 30 miles of lava tubes running thru his property!
 Jesse is kind of an adventure professional so I trusted him as we parked and walked thru brush to the opening of a tube.
 I'll admit I was still a little nervous!